Home

 2.4 Expenditure on tobacco products

-Suggested citation: Bayly, M and Scollo M 2.4 Expenditure on tobacco products.
-In Scollo, MM and Winstanley, MH [editors].
+Bayly, M|Scollo, M. 2.4 Expenditure on tobacco products.
+In Greenhalgh, EM|Scollo, MM|Winstanley, MH [editors].
 Tobacco in Australia: Facts and issues.
-Melbourne: Cancer Council Victoria; 2023.
-Available from http://www.tobaccoinaustralia.org.au/chapter-2-consumption/2-4-expenditure-on-tobacco-products
+Melbourne : Cancer Council Victoria; 2019.
+Available from https://www.tobaccoinaustralia.org.au/chapter-2-consumption/2-4-expenditure-on-tobacco-products

 2.4.1 Private final consumption

-The Australian Bureau of Statistics (ABS) reports on estimated amounts spent by consumers on various products and services as part of a major quarterly report quantifying Australia's gross national product.1 Its private final household consumption data for each category of expenditure for each quarter back to 1960 is available electronically.2 Note that ABS estimates of final private consumption of tobacco products until 2014 were based not on sales data but rather just on excise and manufacturing figures adjusted for imports, exports and changes in inventory.3 The data take into account the estimated impact of increases in duty on the retail price of cigarettes, using the tobacco component of the Consumer Price Index, and are adjusted for seasonal trends.
+The Australian Bureau of Statistics (ABS) reports on estimated amounts spent by consumers on various products and services as part of a major quarterly report quantifying Australia's gross national product.1 Its private final household consumption data for each category of expenditure for each quarter back to 1960 is available electronically.2 Until 2014 ABS estimates of final private consumption of tobacco products were based not on sales data but rather just on excise and manufacturing figures adjusted for imports, exports and changes in inventory.3 The data take into account the estimated impact of increases in duty on the retail price of cigarettes, using the tobacco component of the Consumer Price Index, and are adjusted for seasonal trends.
 Since 2014, estimates of tobacco prices take into account not just survey data but also prices from transactions (sales) figures provided by a number of large retailers from grocery scanner machines.4 Volume estimates used in construction of national accounts in recent years also take into account scanner data from large grocery retailers.5

-Table 2.4.1 and Figure 2.4.1 show ABS estimates of total amounts Australians spent on cigarettes and other tobacco products between 1960 and 2022.
-Total private final household consumption of cigarettes and tobacco is shown in current dollars, and then in chain volumes (seasonally adjusted) to account for production volumes and previous year prices.[i]
+Table 2.4.1 and Figure 2.4.1 show ABS estimates of total amounts Australians spent on cigarettes and other tobacco products between 1960 and 2024.
+Total private final household consumption of cigarettes and tobacco is shown in current dollars, and then in chain volumes (seasonally adjusted) to account for production volumes and previous year prices (For more information, see: Australian National Accounts: National Income, Expenditure and Product methodology, December 2024 | Australian Bureau of Statistics).
 Finally, to provide an estimate of trends in the quantity smoked per person (rather than just the increasing total expenditure resulting from increasing prices of cigarettes and the growing population), the final column adjusts these chain volume figures by total population size, providing a per capita estimate of cigarette and tobacco consumption adjusting for price, volume, and population size over time.

 2.4.2 Household expenditure

-An alternative estimate of trends in tobacco consumption is provided by average household spending on tobacco products as reported in the ABS's (approximately) six-yearly surveys of household expenditure.6
+An alternative estimate of trends in tobacco consumption is provided by average household spending on tobacco products as reported in the ABS's (approximately) six-yearly surveys of household expenditure.6 The survey was last conducted in 2015–16.

 The ABS estimates of household expenditure are compiled from diaries of spending by all members of the household but are calculated for the household as a whole, regardless of numbers and employment status of people in the household.
 The data included in Table 2.4.2 are averages across all household types.
-Figure 2.4.2 shows weekly household expenditure on tobacco products adjusted to take into account increases in tobacco prices over the same period.
+Figure 2.4.2 shows weekly household expenditure on tobacco products adjusted to take into account increases in tobacco prices over the same period.7,8

 Average household expenditure on tobacco products more than doubled in the 30 years from 1984.
 However when the substantial increases in tobacco prices over that period are taken into account, it would seem that households in 2015–16 purchased on average just over one-eighth of the quantity of tobacco products they were purchasing in 1984.